 - For Iris: Go to "Options", then "Video Settings", and select "Shader Packs".
 Next, click on "Open Shader Pack Folder" to access the shaderpacks folder.

-For OptiFine: Navigate to "Options", then "Video Settings", and click on "Shaders".
+For OptiFine: Navigate to "Options", then "Video Settings", and click on "Shaders."
 Afterward, click on "Shaders Folder" to open the shaderpacks folder. - Move the downloaded ZIP file into this folder (.minecraft\shaderpacks).
-The filename is something like "RedHat_v34.1.zip".

 - In the game, choose the newly installed pack from the shaders list.
 If you select a shader pack using Iris, its filename will turn yellow.